shibin-shahid-k-v/bike-share-data-analysis/README.md

 your team will design a new marketing strategy to convert casual riders into annual members.
 But first, Cyclistic executives must approve your recommendations, so they must be backed up with compelling data insights and professional data visualizations.
+The source of data is from "https://divvy-tripdata.s3.amazonaws.com/index.html".
+I have used the data from October 2021 to September 2022.